colton-gabertan/SecurityShepherdLabs/README.md

 Because of the nature of cookies, we need to observe this application's behavior via Burpsuite.
 On this challenge we are simply presented with a *Complete This Lesson* button and we need to tamper with our request to trick the server into thinking we've actually completed the lesson.

-I decided to intercept the request, check out the information we are actually sending to the server, modify the LessonComplete field and forward the it.
+I decided to intercept the request, check out the information we are actually sending to the server, modify the LessonComplete field and forward it.

 ### Intercept, Tamper, Forward
 <img src="https://github.com/colton-gabertan/SecurityShepherdLabs/blob/Broken-Session-Management/BrokenSessionManagement.gif">